TwistByrn/EVE-NG_Lab_Topo_Generator/README.md

 The pb.gen.topology.yml will create the .unl file under the ```/eve_lab_topo``` folder.
 This file can be copied to your ```/opt/unetlab/labs/``` directory on your EVE server.

 Below is an example of how to format the ```topology_details.yml```.
 Jinja templates are used to format the UNL file and I have created several templates for common router and switch templates I use in EVENG.
-* net_id is the network ID that physically connects your virtual routers and switches and should be referenced in the Network section of the topology_details.yml at the bottom of the file.
+These are found in the ```/node_templates``` folder.

+## How to use the Ansible Playbook
+Works with any ansible version 2.9 and up.
+* name, version, author, description - This is the info that will appear in the EVE gui for the lab
+* topology - Everything nested under topology will be the devices that will appear in your lab.
+I will refer to these nested elements with the follow structure - ```topology["foo"]["bar"]```
+* ```topology["name"]``` - This will be the name of the node placed on the topology map.
+* ```topology["id"]``` - This numner is the ID given to the device EVE typically starts at 1 and incriments up as you add nodes to the topology
+* ```topology["template"]``` - This should coincide with your installed node templates and should match the name used within your EVE installation.
+* ```topology["ethernet"]``` - This sets the number of ethernet interfaces on your node.
+Note that some of the KVMs might require a specific number and you should observe thos corner cases.
+Ex.
+XRv9000 and vMX-CP, vMX-FP uses several interfaces for internal communication within the KVM.
+* ```topology["map_left"] topology["map_right"]``` - This will dictate where on the Topology map the node will appear.
+* ```topology["interfaces"]["name"]``` - The name of the interface of the template you are using.
+It is important to observe the node template naming conventions
+* ```topology["interfaces"]["int_id"]``` - This is the id given by eve to each interface.
+This always starts at zero regardless of the interfaces naming convention.
+* ```topology["interfaces"]["net_id"]``` - This refers to the bridge that is created and listed at the bottom of the UNL and the ```topology_details.yml``` file.
+For each Point to point connection there is an invisible bridge created on the EVE topology map.
+You can utilize any numbering that you wish.
+I've been able to use 3 digit numbers with no issues so far.
+I've chosen to use the node ID numbers to keep the connection straight in this example, but feel free to use whatever suits you.
+Keep in mind that the bridge number used here will be reused in the network section at the bottom of this example.
+## Other things to note
+* UUIDs are generated somewhat randomly with the use of the random range function in Jinja combined with the function to convert that number to a UUID.
+* The device mac address will simply increment the 3rd octet from the right side by 1 number each time the Jinja template loops.

 ```
 ---